SK53/indicia-docs/developing/warehouse/plugins.rst

   }

-In this example, a new tab titled Site Management is attached to the view in application/views/location/location_edit.php.
+In this example, a new tab titled Site Management is attached to the view in location_edit.php, in the application/views/location folder.
 When clicked, the tab loads the content from the controllers/site_management_overview.php file within the plugin.
 This must declare a class Site_management_overview_Controller derived from Controller or one of its subclasses, with a public Index method since this is the default controller action.
 The optional value allowForNew can be set to false for tabs which must not be displayed when creating a new record but become available when editing a record.

 alter_menu hook
 ^^^^^^^^^^^^^^^